abe-winter/pipetree/README.md

 - check that this is a DAG (i.e. no dangerous cycles)
 - run this in-process using asyncio.Queue to glue parallel tasks together
 - generate a nice graph (see above)
+- for a given run, produce counts for each edge in the graph

 If you want to run cascading processes like this in a high-stakes prod context though, you should probably look at rxpy.